-Figure 1 below provides information on the number of complaints the Office has received in relation to proposed and operating wind farms for the period of 1 January 2017 to 31 December 2017.
-Proposed wind farms are those which are at either the planning stage, have been approved by a state planning authority or are under construction - but not yet operating.
+Figure 1 below provides information on the number of complaints the Office has received in relation to proposed and operating wind farms for the period of 1 January 2018 to 31 December 2018.
+Proposed wind farms are those which are at either the planning stage, have been approved by a state planning authority or are under construction - but not yet operating at the time the complaint was registered.

-Operating Wind Farms - Complaints in 2017
+Operating Wind Farms - Complaints in 2018

-From the period of 1 January 2017 to 31 December 2017, the Office received 11 complaints in relation to five operating wind farms.
-As at 31 December 2017, eight of these complaints were recorded as closed.
-Figures 2 and 3 below provides information on the location of all complaints relating to operating wind farms from the period of 1 January 2017 to 31 December 2017 - note that complaints were also received about these five wind farms in 2016.
-Figures 4 and 5 provide data on location of all complaints relating to operating wind farms from the period of the Office's inception up until 31 December 2017.
+From the period of 1 January 2018 to 31 December 2018, the Office received eight complaints in relation to four operating wind farms.
+All four operating wind farms were located in Victoria.
+Three of the four wind farms are established projects that the Office has received complaints previously while the other wind farm was commissioned in 2018.
+As at 31 December 2018, seven of these complaints were recorded as closed.
+Figure 2 below provides information on the location of all complaints relating to operating wind farms from the period of the Office's inception to 31 December 2018.

-Proposed Wind Farms - Complaints in 2017
+Proposed Wind Farms - Complaints in 2018

-From the period of 1 January 2017 to 31 December 2017, the Office received 54 complaints in relation to 20 proposed wind farms.
-As at 31 December 2017, 42 of these complaints were recorded as closed.
-Figures 6 and 7 below provides information on the location of all complaints relating to proposed wind farms from the period 1 January 2017 to 31 December 2017.
-Figures 8 and 9 provide data on location of all complaints relating to proposed wind farms from the period of the Office's inception up until 31 December 2017.
+From the period of 1 January 2018 to 31 December 2018, the Office received 95 complaints in relation to 34 proposed wind farms and three complaints about three proposed solar farms.
+As at 31 December 2018, 79 of these complaints were recorded as closed.
+Figures 3 and 4 below provide information on the location of all complaints relating to proposed wind farms from the period 1 January 2018 to 31 December 2018.
+Figures 5 and 6 provide data on the location of all complaints relating to proposed wind farms from the period of the Office's inception up until 31 December 2018.

-Issues Raised in 2017
+Issues Raised in 2018